botherder/kraken/README.md

 - Report any detection to a remote server provided with a Django-based web interface.
 - Run continuously and periodically check for new autoruns and scan any newly executed process.
 Kraken will store events in a local SQLite3 database and will keep copies of autorun and detected executables.

+Some features are still under work or almost completed:

+- Installer and launcher to automatically start Kraken at startup.
+- Download updated Yara rules from the server.

 ![](graphics/cmd.png)

 ![](graphics/linux.png)